Smale endomorphisms over graph-directed Markov systems: Skew Products with the Base Maps Being Graph--Directed Markov Systems

 where $ X:=\coprod_{v\in V} X_v $ is the disjoint union.
 The map $\pi$ is called the \emph{coding map}, and

 is called the \emph{limit set} of the GDMS $\cS$.
 The sets

 for $v\in V$ are called the \emph{local limit sets} of $\cS$.

 \sp We call the GDMS $\cS$ \emph{finite} if the alphabet $E$ is finite.
 Moreover we call $\cS$ \emph{maximal} if for all $a,b\in E$, we have $A_{ab}=1$ if and only if $t(a)=i(b)$.
 In \cite{gdms} a maximal GDMS was called a \emph{graph directed system} (abbr.
 GDS).
 Finally, we call a maximal GDMS $\cS$ an \emph{iterated function system} (or \emph{IFS}) if $V$, the set of vertices of $\cS$, is a singleton.
 Equivalently, a GDMS is an IFS if and only if the set of vertices of $\cS$ is a singleton and all entries of the incidence matrix $A$ are $1$.
-For (countable) IFS with overlaps, see for eg \cite{MU-Adv}, \cite{MU-JSP16}, \cite{MU-CM2013}.
+For finite IFS with overlaps and exact dimensionality of measures see \cite{FH}.
+For thermodynamic formalism for (countable) IFS with overlaps, and exact dimensionality of measures, see \cite{MU-Adv}, \cite{MU-ETDS}, \cite{MU-JSP16}, \cite{MU-CM2013}.
+Our setting below is different however, in the sense that it uses a different type of randomization.

 \begin{dfn} We call the GDMS $\cS$ and its incidence matrix $A$ \emph{finitely (symbolically) irreducible} if there exists a finite set $\Lambda\subset E_A^*$ such that for all $a, b\in E$ there exists a word $\omega\in\Lambda$ such that the concatenation $a\omega b$ is in $E_A^*$. $\cS$ and $A$ are called \emph{finitely primitive} if the set $\Lambda$ may be chosen to consist of words all having the same length.
 Note that all IFSs are finitely primitive. \end{dfn}